pollygot/bumblebee/README.md

 ### Why use this?

+For many of the same benefits that any queue will give you:
+- offloading long-running tasks
+- centralised logging
+- retry abilities
+- delaying tasks (eg, sending follow-up emails after 10 mins)
-For many of the same benefits that any queue will give you: offloading long-running tasks, centralised logging, retry abilities etc. Also it will help to keep your core projects thinner since this repo will contain all the heavy third-party libraries.
+- It can help to keep your core projects thinner since this repo will contain all the heavy third-party libraries.

 ## Getting started